Hilltop Hanover Farm is located on the unceded, traditional, and colonized homelands of the Wappinger and Munsee Lenape people.

 After the conflicts of the Revolutionary War and intensity of contact with the European settlers pushed the Wappinger and Lenape people west and south and into upstate New York and Canada, in the 1860s, the United States government sent most Lenape remaining in the eastern United States to the Indian Territory (present-day Oklahoma and surrounding territory) under the Indian removal policy.
 In the 21st century, most Lenape now reside in Oklahoma, with some other communities in Wisconsin and Ontario.
 The "enchanted wolf," with the right paw raised defiantly, is the symbolic representation of the Wappinger people.

-In the late 1780s, Abraham Underhill established his family farm on 445 acres which was known for raising quality cattle and horses.
-The Underhill's farmed the property for over 125 years.
-Philip Berolzheimer, President of the Eagle Pencil Company of NYC, purchased the farm in 1911 and renamed it Charhelen after his children, Charles and Helen.
+In the late 1790s, Caleb Underhill established his family farm on 12 acres of land, abutting property of other family members that were part of the larger Underhill Farm in Yorktown.
+The Underhills kept the farm in the family, until ultimately selling the property to Philip Berolzheimer, President of the Eagle Pencil Company of NYC, in the early half of the 20th. century, who renamed it Charhelen after his children, Charles and Helen.

 In the 1940s, Henry and Molly McMahon Christal owned the farm and named it Hanover Hill Farm where they raised prize winning Guernsey cows and Morgan horses.
 After 30 years the Christal dairy operation shut down and the herd was sold.
 A group of investors purchased the farm in 1977 for the purpose of breeding high quality Holstein cows.
 By 1991 the breeding program for Hilltop Hanover Holsteins ceased and the entire herd of 123 cattle were sold at auction.